-The subject of $dual\ credit^{}$ was the focus of HLC's national study completed in 2012.
+The subject of dual credit was the focus of HLC's national study completed in 2012.
 This research entailed the analysis of dual credit activities across 48 states and revealed the dramatic expansion of dual credit offerings.
-Citing research conducted by the National Center for Education Statistics, HLC's study reported that by 2010-2011 dual credit enrollments had reached

-2.4 million students, up from 1.16 million in 2002-2003, an increase of 75 percent.
-Even though the study was a descriptive
+Citing research conducted by the National Center for Education Statistics, HLC's study reported that by 2010-2011 dual credit enrollments had reached 2.04 million students, up from 1.16 million in 2002-2003, an increase of 75 percent.
+Even though the study was a descriptive analysis of dual credit and by design did not advocate a position, it did report on both the benefits and the drawbacks of dual credit arrangements and prompted HLC to address some critical concerns, including inadequate instructor qualifications.

-(See Dual Credit for Institutions and Peer Reviewers for additional information.)
+(See Dual Credit for Institutions and Peer Reviewers)

-To address these concerns, HLC determined that accredited institutions awarding college credit by means of dual credit arrangements must assure the quality and integrity of such offerings and their comparability to the same college credit offered on the institution's main campus or at the institution's other locations.
+To address these concerns, HLC determined that accredited institutions awarding college credit by means of dual credit arrangements must ensure the quality and integrity of such offerings and their comparability to the same college credit offered on the institution's main campus or at the institution's other locations.
 As such, the faculty members teaching dual credit courses should hold the same minimal qualifications as required by the institution of its own faculty.
-These expectations extend to minimally qualified dual credit faculty, as stated in Criterion Three (3.A., 3.C.2.), Criterion Four (4.A.4.), and Assumed Practice B.2.
+These expectations extend to minimally qualified dual credit faculty, as stated in Criterion 3 (3.A., 3.C.3.), Criterion 4 (4.A.4.), and Assumed Practice B.2.